REACH supervisors understand the challenges of being a student

 Evaluation:

-Observations of new tutors are conducted each semester by the Coordinators or Master Tutors.
+Observations of new tutors are conducted each semester by the REACH Professional Staff or Master Tutors.
 These observations are primarily for the tutor’s own professional development in tutoring skills and pedagogy.
 They will indicate good practices and to help tutors improve their sessions as needed for the benefit of all tutees.

 Job performance evaluations are required for all tutors each semester with the supervisor.
 Tutors must receive a satisfactory evaluation in order to achieve tutoring certification levels.